Cybership-MUST-2023/MUST.SIEM.Infrastructure/ansible/README.md

 [^1]: If you recieve the following alert: `ERROR: No template found for the selected index-pattern title [wazuh-alerts-*]`, try entering the following command on the **Wazuh-manager**: `curl --silent https://raw.githubusercontent.com/wazuh/wazuh/${wazuh_major}/extensions/elasticsearch/7.x/wazuh-template.json | curl -X PUT 'https://elasticsearch_IP:9200/_template/wazuh' -H 'Content-Type: application/json' -d @- -uadmin:admin -k --silent`. (source: https://groups.google.com/g/wazuh/c/aSAIqc2_1ig)

 [^2]: If using the [proxmox scripts](/proxmox/), these files are already present on the VMs

+[^3]: The setup scripts should modify the `/home/must` directory to transfer ownership to the must-user.
+If this does not work, execute the following command on each Ansible-client: `sudo chown must:must /home/must -R`